 "More and more Americans are making a deliberate, long-term decision to rent in urban areas rather than gamble their net worth on buying a home deep in the suburbs," says co-founder Alicia Schwartz.
 "As these sophisticated renters compare apartments, factors beyond price are becoming primary drivers of their decision-making: Quality-of-life concerns like building amenities, access to public transportation, proximity to public parks and green spaces, school system quality, and even convenient access to great food are major considerations for renters searching for their next apartment."

-To complement the release of the Food Delivery score, Rentenna is launching a series of "Food Delivery Heatmaps" -- most recently Chicago, Boston and Philadelphia.
+To complement the release of the Food Delivery score, Rentenna is launching a series of "Food Delivery Heatmaps" -- most recently Chicago, DC and Boston.
 The heatmaps highlight neighborhoods that enjoy the greatest volume and variety of food delivery options in each city.
 Heatmaps for Washington D.C., Los Angeles, San Francisco and New York City are slated for release in November.